 Burr, it’s cold outside.
-If you live in an area that’s cold and snowy, your car might look a bit rough by now.
-Cold temperatures, road salt, ice, and snow can wreak havoc on your car.
-Here’s some tips to keep your car running at it’s best this winter.
+If you live in a cold and snowy area, your car might look a bit rough by now.
+Freezing temperatures, road salt, ice, and snow can wreak havoc on your vehicle.
+Here’s some tips to keep your car running at its best this winter.

 1. Wash your car regularly.
-While washing your car may seem like a waste of time and money, it’s even more important to keep your car clean this time of year.
+While washing your car may seem like a waste of time and money, keeping your car clean this time of year is even more critical.

 - Road salt is corrosive.
 While road salt does a great job keeping the roads in good winter driving condition, it’s tough on our cars.
-Because of its corrosive property it can damage your car’s paint, clear coat, exhaust system, brake and gas lines, and undercarriage.
+Because of its corrosive properties, it can damage your car’s paint, clear coat, exhaust system, brake and gas lines, and undercarriage.
 Don’t overlook salt as just an everyday nuisance of winter.
-Get rid of it when you can!
+Please get rid of it when you can!

 - Tire maintenance.
 Tires take a beating all year round.
 However, keeping your tires clean can reduce wear and tear.